 My work has appeared in books, edited volumes, peer-reviewed journals, and reference projects.
 I am the author of Among the Scientologists: History, Theology, and Praxis (Oxford University Press, 2019), L. Ron Hubbard and Scientology Studies (Cambridge University Press, 2022), Anticultism in France (Cambridge University Press, 2024), and Mariachi in the Twenty-First Century (Cambridge University Press, 2024).
+I also guest edited a special issue of the journal Nova Religio (May 2025, University of Pennsylvania Press).

 Most of my academic publications are indexed at Google Scholar.